YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 Description of the arguments given to the program :

 - [*path1*] : Path to the directory where the JSON file generated from the original video exists (for training data)
+You can download it from [here] and use it right away.
 - [*path2*] : Path to a directory where there are multiple directories containing PSNR time series data files (for training data)
+You can download it from [here] and use it right away.
 - [*path3*] : Path to the directory where the JSON file generated from the original video exists (for test data)
+You can download it from [here] and use it right away.
 - [*path4*] : Path to a directory where there are multiple directories containing PSNR time series data files (for test data)
+You can download it from [here] and use it right away.

 See the image below for an overview of the paths specified by the arguments.
 <img src="image/Step4.png" width="700px">